Valforte/Initiative-Tracker/README.md

 - Built with [Vue 3](https://vuejs.org/), [Tailwind CSS](https://tailwindcss.com/), and [DaisyUI](https://daisyui.com/)
 - Icons by [Iconify](https://iconify.design/)
 - Monster data from Pathfinder 2e Monster Core and Age of Ashes Adventure Path
-- Inspired by the need for a clean, modern initiative tracker for online and in-person play
+- Inspired by the need for a clean, modern initiative tracker for in-person play

 ## Support